The Democratic National Convention is here. Here's how to watch it

 Who will be on stage?

 Harris is expected to give her nomination acceptance on Thursday night, as is tradition.
 Walz will accept his nomination as her running mate on Wednesday night.
-And Biden will speak Monday.
+Biden will speak Monday, and the Obamas are scheduled to speak Tuesday.

 Given the unprecedented nature of how this campaign year has unfolded, much of what the top-of-the-ticket candidates will be doing is introducing themselves to a national audience.
-Harris began her own run for president — not as Biden’s running mate — only four weeks ago, and made Walz her pick only two weeks after that.
+Harris began her own run for president only four weeks ago and made Walz her pick only two weeks after that.

 America has still had more time to get to know Walz before his speech than they did Trump’s running mate, Ohio Sen. JD Vance, before Republicans’ convention last month.
 Trump waited until the convention’s opening day to announce Vance as his running mate in a post on his Truth Social platform.